boost-seo/frontend-template/README.md

-Certainly!
-I've added that note under the Prerequisites section in the README.md:

----

 # BoostSeo Hosted Blog with Next.js

 Welcome to the starter code template for the Boost SEO hosted blog using Next.js.
 Tailor this template to your needs, or follow the simple one-click deployment method to launch your blog in minutes.